AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * _Sharpshooter_ - You get a +2 bonus to attack rolls with sharpshooter weapons.
 * _Skewer_ - When you critically hit with a skewer weapon, it breaks the defender's armor no matter its type.
 * _Sweeper_ - You get a +2 bonus to damage rolls with sweeper weapons.
-* _Swiftblade_ - Whenever you attack with a swiftblade weapon, you may move 5' as a part of your attack action. [[Action Economy#Opportunity Attacks]] taken against you as a part of this movement are made with disadvantage.
+* _Swiftblade_ - Whenever you attack with a swiftblade weapon, you may move 5' as a part of your attack action. [[Action Economy#Opportunity Attacks|Opportunity attacks]] taken against you as a part of this movement are made with disadvantage.

 ### Arms Lore